yewstack/yew/website/docs/concepts/suspense.md

 to complete and a fallback (placeholder) UI is shown in the meanwhile.

-It can be used to fetch data from server, wait for tasks to be completed by an agent, or other background asynchronous task.
+It can be used to fetch data from server, wait for tasks to be completed by an agent, or perform other background asynchronous task.

 Before suspense, data fetching usually happens after (Fetch-on-render) or before component rendering (Fetch-then-render).